Below is the latest workforce update regarding the coronavirus job retention scheme (furloughing).

 DfE guidance on the use of the scheme also provides specific provisions on the use of the scheme by employers in the education sector.

-Further information on furloughing and other related questions can be found on the LGA website in the employment law FAQ section and the House of Commons library also have a
+Further information on furloughing and other related questions can be found on the LGA website in the employment law FAQ section and the House of Commons library also have a briefing paper on the scheme.

-The Job Retention Scheme provides that employers can furlough (temporarily lay-off) employees and apply for a grant that covers 80 per cent of their usual monthly wage costs, up to £2,500 per month, plus the associated employer National Insurance contributions and minimum automatic enrolment employer pension contributions (3 per cent on earnings above £520 per month) on that wage.
+The Job Retention Scheme provides that employers can furlough (temporarily lay-off) employees and apply for a grant that covers 80 per cent of their usual monthly wage costs, up to £2,500 per month, plus the associated employer National Insurance contributions and minimum automatic enrolment employer pension contributions (three per cent on earnings above £520 per month) on that wage.

 Employees and others